zlk123/installation_and_configuration/README.md

-"# installation_and_configuration"
+# installation and configuration

 record the problems I have meet during installization, and the way to solve them.
 Maybe it's will make me more effient.
+I waste too many time in the simmliar things before.